 Q. Gameplay changes?

 The quick and easy answer is nothing really changes.
 This is true of all our covenants since they do not fundamentally change the buttons we want to hit.
 The ideal way to play Shadowlands monk is to be in melee, punching and kicking things while we throw out our healing spells.
-This is why RM has become the far and away go to level 50 talent choice.
-The day of caster monk with UW being the go to is long gone as playing this way sacrifices a large portion of your kit and damage potential.
+This is why Rising Mist has become the far and away go to level 50 talent choice.
+The day of caster monk with Upwelling being the go to is long gone as playing this way sacrifices a large portion of your kit and damage potential.

 Q. How do I properly play my FO window?